Main Page Content

 Friday, May 18 10-11:15 am(tentative)

-Please note that expedited and full-board review proposals submitted after December 8, 2017 will not be reviewed until the beginning of the Spring 2018 semester.
+Please note that full-board review proposals submitted after May 4, 2018 may not be reviewed until the beginning of the Fall 2018 semester.
+Expedited and exempt proposals will be reviewed on a limited basis during the summer months.

 IRB Review Outcomes